ikizir/HohhaDynamicXOR/README.md

 OK!
 In order to better understand of 2^Something values, I'll give concrete numbers:

-Wikipedia says that the most powerful computer of the world today, can break 56 bit DES bit brute force in 399 seconds.
+Wikipedia says that the most powerful computer of the world today, can break 56 bit DES encryption with brute force attack in 399 seconds.
 That means, we need 798 seconds to break 57 bits with brute force.
 That means, we need 798*2 seconds to break 58 bits with brute force.
 That means, we need 798*4 seconds to break 59 bits with brute force.